 Calendula Water Infusion

-- Tea – calendula tea has been enjoyed as a tea for centuries to aid in the healing of inflammation and ulceration of the gastrointestinal tract.
-Check with your healthcare practitioner before drinking calendula infusion regularly.
+For centuries, people have been enjoying calendula tea as a beverage to help with the healing of inflammation and ulceration in the gastrointestinal tract.
+Check with your healthcare practitioner before drinking a calendula infusion regularly.

-- Eye infections – for minor eye infections you can soak a cotton ball in cooled calendula infusion (strained through a very fine doubled cloth or doubled over clean nut milk bag) and apply liberally around your eye with your eyelid shut.
+For minor eye infections, you can soak a cotton ball in a cooled calendula infusion (strained through a very fine doubled cloth or doubled over, clean nut milk bag) and apply liberally around your eye with your eyelid shut.
 You will need to make a fresh infusion every day and do not double-dip with the cotton ball to prevent cross-infection.

 Calendula and Lavender Healing Balm

 - For every 1 cup of cold-pressed vegetable oil, add 1/2 cup of dried calendula flowers.
-Place in a saucepan over very low heat.
-Bring the oil to just below a simmer.
+Place it in a saucepan over very low heat.
+Bring it to just below a simmer.

 - Allow infusing at this heat for 45 minutes to an hour.

-- Strain off the flowers through a sieve lined with doubled cheesecloth.
+- Strain off the flowers through a sieve lined with double cheesecloth.

-- Store the oil in glass bottles/jars in a cool, dark place until ready to use.
+- Store the oil in glass bottles or jars in a cool, dark place until ready to use.